-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company has a deficit of \$11,510,433 as at June 30, 2019 and, as of that date, the Company had working capital of \$42,263.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that as at June 30, 2020, the Company had a deficit of \$11,500,203 and working capital of \$44,346.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.